 One thing is for sure though.
 You need to be fully prepared because if you aren’t, you could end up hurt, lost, or worse depending on the hike you chose.

 Here are some of the reasons why people love hiking at night:

 - Maybe you work 3rd shift and sleep during the day.
 If this is the case then your schedule is backwards and you are probably up all night, even on your days off.
 Rather than sit around at home playing XBOX or watching Netflix, why not go for a night walk on a familiar hiking trail.

 - A chance to see or hear some wildlife that you wouldn’t normally in the day time.
 Owls, tree frogs, or simply the sounds of the crickets make it all very different.

 - On a clear night you might see a shooting star or even a meteor shower.
-Maybe you could time it so that you take your night hike on a lunar eclipse.
-Hike to the top of a lookout and pick out some constellations, a night hike may be the perfect time to do some stargazing.
+Maybe you could time it so that you take your hike on a lunar eclipse.
+Hike to the top of a lookout and pick out some constellations, a nighttime may be the perfect time to do some stargazing.

-- Hiking at night is a different experience, as I mentioned above.
+- It’s a different experience, as I mentioned above.
 Different sounds, different smells, different temperatures, it can be quite exciting.
 So maybe you just want to try a trail you’ve done 10 times in the day (and this is the kind you should do by the way) at night for no other reason than to soak it all in.

 - There are many night hiking activities that you can do in groups or with kids (see below).
 Think scavenger hunts, capture the flag, animal calls, hide and seek.
 I will emphasize though that activities like this should definitely be done with adult supervision if children are involved AND should probably only be done on easy hiking trails.
 Use good judgement and be safe.